Peter Herrndorf on his illustrious career in the arts

 Mr. Herrndorf has also been active in a wide range of community and industry activities.
 He is the Founding President of the Governor General's Performing Arts Awards Foundation (1991-2002), and is a Past President of the Association for Tele-Education in Canada (ATEC).
 In the fall of 1995, the Prime Minister, the Right Honourable Jean Chrétien, appointed him to the 3-member Mandate Review Committee to review the mandates of the National Film Board, Telefilm and the Canadian Broadcasting Corporation.
 He was also a member of the Federal Government Task Force on the Implementation of Digital Television.
 He was honoured in the Toronto Eaton Centre's 'Salute to the City' recognizing 250 residents who have made an outstanding contribution to the vitality of Toronto over the past 20 years.

-Mr. Herrndorf currently serves on the Board of Directors of Luminato, Toronto’s Festival of Arts and Creativity; the Steering Committee for the Canadian Arts Summit; the Honorary Committee of the Power of the Arts National Forum; and the Honorary Leaders Council of the PuSh International Performing Arts Festival in Vancouver.
+Mr. Herrndorf served on the Board of Directors of Luminato, Toronto’s Festival of Arts and Creativity; the Steering Committee for the Canadian Arts Summit; the Honorary Committee of the Power of the Arts National Forum; and the Honorary Leaders Council of the PuSh International Performing Arts Festival in Vancouver.
 He is the past chairman of the international Performing Arts Center Consortium (PACC) and a former member of the Board of Directors of the Canadian Broadcasting Corporation, the Board of Governors of the University of Ottawa, and The Ottawa Partnership (TOP), a private-sector group advising the City of Ottawa on economic development issues.
 Positions held previously include Chair of the adjudication panel for the 2011 Lieutenant Governor of Alberta Distinguished Artist Awards; Interim Chairman of the Board of the Canadian Television Fund (June 1997–June 1998); Chairman of the Canadian Broadcasting Museum Foundation Board of Directors; Chairman of the Board of the Canadian Museum of Civilization (Ottawa–Gatineau); Chairman of the Board of The Canadian Stage Company (Toronto); Past President of the American City and Regional Magazine Association; Founding Chairman of the Board of the Toronto Arts Awards Foundation; and Chairman of the Stratford Shakespeare Festival Board of Governors.
 Mr. Herrndorf is the co‑founder (2002) of “Kidsummer,” a summer-long Toronto children’s festival, and chaired the Metro Toronto Summit on Children in January 1997.

-He is a Director (or past Director) of the following Boards: the Pinchas Zukerman Instruments Foundation; the Governing Council of the University of Toronto; the International Council of the National Academy of Television Arts and Sciences (the International Emmies); Key Publishers Company Limited; the Canadian Journalism Foundation; the Banff Television Festival; the Premier’s Council on Economic Renewal; the Ontario Film Development Corporation; the Festival of Festivals/Cinémathèque Ontario; the National Magazine Awards; the Print Measurement Bureau; the Toronto International Music Festival; the International Choral Festival; the International Theatre Festival; and the Glory of Mozart Festival.
+He was a Director of the following Boards: the Pinchas Zukerman Instruments Foundation; the Governing Council of the University of Toronto; the International Council of the National Academy of Television Arts and Sciences (the International Emmies); Key Publishers Company Limited; the Canadian Journalism Foundation; the Banff Television Festival; the Premier’s Council on Economic Renewal; the Ontario Film Development Corporation; the Festival of Festivals/Cinémathèque Ontario; the National Magazine Awards; the Print Measurement Bureau; the Toronto International Music Festival; the International Choral Festival; the International Theatre Festival; and the Glory of Mozart Festival.

-He also serves (or served) on the following committees or Boards: the Advisory Board of the Soulpepper Theatre Company; the Friends of Canadian Broadcasting; the Canadian Council of Christians and Jews; the Premier’s Council on Pay Equity; the Ontario Law Reform Commission Advisory Council; the honorary degrees committee of the University of Toronto; the University of Kansas School of Journalism Advisory Committee; the York University Business School Advisory Committee; the National Advisory Board, The Pier 21 Society in Halifax; the Ontario Advisory Council, Asia Pacific Foundation; the National Campaign Committee for the James Robinson Johnston Chair in Black Canadian Studies at Dalhousie University; and was an Honorary Patron of the Yee Hong Centre for Geriatric Care in Toronto.
+He also served on the following committees or Boards: the Advisory Board of the Soulpepper Theatre Company; the Friends of Canadian Broadcasting; the Canadian Council of Christians and Jews; the Premier’s Council on Pay Equity; the Ontario Law Reform Commission Advisory Council; the honorary degrees committee of the University of Toronto; the University of Kansas School of Journalism Advisory Committee; the York University Business School Advisory Committee; the National Advisory Board, The Pier 21 Society in Halifax; the Ontario Advisory Council, Asia Pacific Foundation; the National Campaign Committee for the James Robinson Johnston Chair in Black Canadian Studies at Dalhousie University; and was an Honorary Patron of the Yee Hong Centre for Geriatric Care in Toronto.

 In addition, he was honorary co-chairman of CONFRONTING REALITY, the 1992 national cultural management conference of the Association of Cultural Executives; an honorary patron of Dancers for Life, the Toronto arts community’s only annual benefit to raise money for the AIDS Committee of Toronto (ACT); a member of the Metropolitan Toronto Arts Round Table on Culture; and he co-chaired the Cultural Sector Symposium on education and training in Toronto on May 18, 2000.